How To Use Dividend Income To Help Fund Your Retirement

 Then, when you are done, but before you go.
 Be sure to check out all of our…

 But for now, back to today’s 5 ways.
 To prove out the answer to the question: Can you retire on dividend stocks?

 1. Start Dividend Investing NOW While You Are Working

 I hate to burst your bubble right away.
 But, I must.

-Unfortunately, I’m not selling you a get-rich-quick scheme.
+Because I’m not selling you on a get-rich-quick scheme.
 Dividend investing for retirement takes a good deal of time.